TrustLevel/Content-KG/README.md

 7. Explore the Knowledge Graph Visually

 If you want to visualize and explore the data in the graph database, you can use Memgraph Lab:
 	1. Visit http://localhost:3000 to access the Memgraph Lab interface.
 	2. Use Cypher queries to explore the relationships between articles and entities.

 Example Workflow

 1. Upload CSV: The user uploads a CSV file of news articles.
 2. Process Articles: The app processes each article:
-	•	Extracts named entities (persons, organizations, locations) using the NER model.
+	a.
+Extracts named entities (persons, organizations, locations) using the NER model.
-	•	Calculates a bias score using the gRPC Bias Detection API.
+	b.
+Calculates a bias score using the gRPC Bias Detection API.
-	•	Stores the articles, entities, and bias scores in Memgraph.
+	c.
+Stores the articles, entities, and bias scores in Memgraph.
 3. Query and Explore: The user can search the Knowledge Graph through Streamlit and explore relationships between articles and entities in Memgraph Lab.

 Visit http://localhost:8501 to query the articles, entities, and bias scores.

 7. Testing